sboday/edx-documentation/en_us/shared/manage_live_course/bulk_email.rst

 =========

 Messages can include variables that represent values that are specific to each message recipient, such as learner name or user ID.
-These variables, called keywords, are substituted in the message text when a message is sent.
+The LMS substitutes these variables, called keywords, with actual values when it sends a message.

 For more information, see :ref:`Use Keywords in Messages`.